Canonical Decompositions of 3-Connected Graphs: Overview of this chapter

 \subsection{Organisation of this chapter}

+In \autoref{sec:TLD}, we explore nested sets of tri-separations from a mixed-tree-decomposition perspective.
 In \autoref{sec:triseps}, we collect useful properties of tri-separations.
 In \autoref{sec:cornerDias}, we introduce tools that allow us to systematically study how tri-separations can cross.
 In \autoref{sec:Cor2}, we deduce \autoref{vx-trans} from the \nameref{Angry}.
 In \autoref{sec:externalTricon}, we employ the tools from the previous section to find necessary conditions for when a tri-separation is totally nested.
 In \autoref{sec:BackgroundOnTutte}, we recall the 2-separation-version of \autoref{mainIntro}, as we will need it in the proof of the \nameref{Angry}.
 In \autoref{sec:ProofMain}, we will see why the 2-separation-version of \autoref{mainIntro} is helpful for finding totally-nested nontrivial tri-separations.
 In \autoref{sec:specialAngry} and \autoref{sec:GeneralAngry}, we put together the tools developed in the previous sections and we complete the proof of the \nameref{Angry}, where the former deals with special cases and the latter solves the general case.